Nether Kellet Primary School

 At the first stage, we provide in-house support:

-For children with emotional and mental health needs we devise individual strategies and supports for them, this might include working individually or as part of a small group on emotional issues maybe: managing emotions, expressing emotions or dealing with emotions.
+For children with emotional and mental health needs we devise individual strategies and support for them, this might include working individually or as part of a small group on emotional issues maybe: managing emotions, expressing emotions or dealing with emotions.
 It may involve devising a specific system or routine that will help that individual child.
+It may involve support with social interactions at playtimes or other bespoke help to meet individual children’s needs.

-Where there is a need that we don’t feel we can meet in school we seek help from other agencies through Early Help.
-We are able to refer our children and families for support by a range of outside agencies including counselling by Child Action Northwest or YMCA, family support from the Child and Family Wellbeing Service, CAMHS, parenting classes run locally; school nurse support, etc. We are proactive in seeking help where this is required and welcome any parents requesting this support for their family or individual child.
+Where there is a need that we don’t feel we can meet in school we invite families to meet with us to seek help from other agencies through Early Help.
+This may be through sign-posting to agencies, groups or courses that may be of help or referring the family to specific support.
+We are able to refer our children and families for support by a range of outside agencies including counselling by Child Action Northwest, New Start, Barnados, Cancer Care, Safenet or YMCA, family and parenting support from the Child and Family Wellbeing Service, CAMHS, Children’s Social Care, support sessions led by our Mental Health Champions network, parenting classes, school nurse support as well as support for parents with children with particular special educational or developmental needs.
+We are proactive in seeking help where this is required and welcome any parents requesting this support for their family or individual child.

 We have strong links with local support for children and family mental health through the Lancaster & Morecambe Integrated CAMHS and Children’s Psychological Service and more information about what they offer may be found here: https://www.lscft.nhs.uk/help

-We also send information directly to parents via email and post it on our community noticeboard to give information about services, workshops and upcoming events.
+We send information directly to parents via email or School Ping to give information about services, workshops and upcoming events.